dyscribe/dyscribe_blog/_posts/2015-09-19-disable-raspberrypi-login.md

 share: true
 date: 2015-09-18
 ---
-# Boot a Raspberry Pi without entering login and password

 If you, like me, want to connect the _Raspi_ to a screen without having a keyboard you probably want to remove the password protection.
 To do that, we only need to change a single line in the file `/etc/inittab`.